 a) Pan-American highway

 d) Australia highway 1

 Explanation: Pan-American highway is nearly 25,000 kms long.
 It connects many countries in America.
 Trans-Canada is longest national highway.
-Karakoram is highest international highway.
+Karakoram is the highest international highway.
 Longest national highway circuit is Australia’s highway 1.

 7. ___________ can provide a 3-5 dB reduction in tyre-pavement noise emissions.

 Explanation: Compared to other options, rubberised asphalt give a 3-5 dB reduction in the noise produced by tyre-pavement interaction.

 8. How many types of pavement surfaces are there?